 Articles

-How to work a modern pod system with LQB Posted 1 day ago
+How to work a modern pod system with LQB Posted about 1 month ago

 Modern pod systems have been transformed by the new breakdown guidelines, which quickened the tempo of attack considerably.
 But if the new emphasis on lightning-quick, 0-3 second ball from the ruck created myriad problems for the defence, it also generated a fair few for the attacking side as well.